croquet/microverse/staging/docs/CardSpec.md

 ### Description

 Specifies the rotation of the card.
-If the Array has three elements, it is interpred as an euler angle.
-If the array has four elements, it is interpreted as aquaternion.
-It defaults to [0, 0, 0, 1] (no rotation) when not speficied.
+If the Array has three elements, it is interpreted as an euler angle.
+If the array has four elements, it is interpreted as a quaternion.
+It defaults to [0, 0, 0, 1] (no rotation) when not specified.

 ---